-CHE 320 QUANTITATIVE CHEMICAL ANALYSIS (lecture and laboratory) 4 CREDITS PREREQUISITE: CHE 210-213
+CHE 320 QUANTITATIVE CHEMICAL ANALYSIS (LECTURE AND LABORATORY)

 Detailed study of practical methods used in determination of the quantity of constituents present in samples of matter.
-Methods and instrumen ts needed to measure composition.
+Methods and instruments needed to measure composition.
 Includes several samples, carefully analyzed, to develop necessary laboratory skills and to promote the ability to solve problems.
 Gravimetric, volumetric, and instrumental methods are included.